 WHERE: The festival — Post Street between Laguna and Fillmore Streets.
 The Grand Parade, begins at City Hall and ends in Japantown, San Francisco.

-CHEAP TIP: Staying over?
+STAYING OVER?
 Find Hotel Deals in or near Japantown.